AG7GN/networking/hamwan-arden-home-README.md

 		set firewall name HAMWAN_LOCAL rule 10 state new disable set firewall name HAMWAN_LOCAL rule 10 state related enable set interfaces ethernet eth4 firewall local HAMWAN_LOCAL

+1. Save your changes and exit configure mode

+		commit;save;exit

 1. Why no firewall rules on our Home LAN interface?
 You can add some if you like.
 Generally, we trust the Home LAN.
 By default, in the absence of any rules we create, all traffic is allowed.
 We have rules on our 3 WAN interfaces: ISP on `eth0`, AREDN WAN on `eth1` and HAMWAN on `eth4` that prevents unsolicited inbound traffic from untrusted networks.
 Likewise, we don't allow any unsolicited traffic from the AREDN LAN port.